Stem-Cells-Connective-Tissue-Disease-Treatment

 Stem Cell Therapy for Connective Tissue Diseases – MCTD

 The connective tissues in the human body are the structural components that hold the body’s cells together.
-These tissues form a matrix (framework) for the body and are composed of two major structural protein molecules, elastin and collagen.
+These tissues form a matrix (framework) for the body and are composed of two major structural protein molecules: elastin and collagen.
 Several types of collagen protein vary in quantity depending on which body’s tissue they are found.
-Elastin protein can stretch and then return to its original length, similar to springs or a rubber band.
+Elastin protein can stretch and return to its original length, like springs or a rubber band.
 Elastin is also one of the significant components of tissues that attach bones to other bones (ligaments) and our skin.
 Patients with connective tissue disorders often display damage to elastin and collagen due to chronic inflammation.

 What is connective tissue (CT) disease?